While NLUs are the benchmark when it comes to law colleges in India, there are colleges apart from NLUs that are catching up in the race.

 For anyone in the legal profession, it is important to constantly learn and build a resume.
 NLU students often forget to be consistent as a bit aim is fulfilled the moment they get into NLUs.
 Non-NLU students can use this lack of legacy to their advantage, and start planning, developing and executing their plans tending to extracurriculars, publications, internships, participating in moots and other events.
 There’s also extremely experienced faculty to learn from.

 Having multiple departments is an advantage private colleges have over NLUs.
-Interacting with students from courses such as engineering, management, mass communication, etc. elps in expanding and improving their perspective on various things.
-A lawyer must also be aware of their surroundings, and the environment provides for exposure to them unlike NLUs.
+Interacting with students from courses such as engineering, management, mass communication, etc. helps in expanding and improving their perspective on various things.
+A lawyer must also be aware of their surroundings, and the environment provides exposure to them unlike NLUs.

-All in all, there is no advantage that can overcome hardwork and having goals set for self.
+All in all, there is no advantage that can overcome hard work and having goals set for self.
 With a profession as noble as law, one must give it their all, and the institutions shall give them sufficient support.